-That puts them at a risk of failing to win new customers from Eastern countries, as the psychology of consumers in the East is often vastly different to the West.
+That puts them at risk of failing to win new customers from Eastern countries, as the psychology of consumers in the East is often vastly different from the West.

 Obviously, a seasoned professional in his sixties is not likely to consume communications in the same way that a recent college graduate does.

 In fact, a study from Robert Half Management Resources revealed that many business leaders have some real work to do when it comes to communication, with 35% of workers saying communication and diplomacy are the areas where managers need to improve most.